ueno-llc/starter-kit-historical/README.md

 # Ueno.
 Starter kit

-Starter kit with server side rendering, eslint, (sass, less), stylelint and enzyme tests.
+React starter kit with server side rendering, eslint, sass, stylelint and enzyme tests.

 **Before working on a new project**